By Virginia Burton Stringer

 You who have become too set in your ways, too blinded by your perceived power, and too comfortable in your ivory tower offices, these young warriors, these righteous Knights of Their Realms, are coming after you; not with swords and shields and daggers and armor, but with votes!
 With voices that will not be silenced!

-They will be the modern-day Maagys who will win the war with their righteous causes!
+They are the modern-day Maagys who will win the war with their righteous causes!